sum1t-here/solidity-security-portfolio/codehawks_audits/password_store/audit_data/report.md

 </details>
 </br>

-# About YOUR_NAME_HERE
+# About Sumit Mazumdar

 <!-- Tell people about you! -->
+I'm a solo Web3 and full-stack developer with a deep interest in blockchain infrastructure, smart contract security, and decentralized application development.
+I’m passionate about building clean, efficient, and user-friendly products that use blockchain where it truly matters.
+I learn best by doing—building, breaking, and fixing things along the way.

 # Disclaimer

-The YOUR_NAME_HERE team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the the findings provided in this document.
-A security audit by the team is not an endorsement of the underlying business or product.
-The audit was time-boxed and the review of the code was solely on the security aspects of the solidity implementation of the contracts.
+I have made every effort to identify potential vulnerabilities in the code within the given time frame.
+However, I do not take responsibility for the findings presented in this document.
+This security review is not an endorsement of the underlying business, platform, or product.
+The audit was time-boxed and focused solely on the security aspects of the Solidity smart contract implementation.

 # Risk Classification